Best Enzymatic Pet Carpet Cleaner

 Why do carpeted floors get such a bad rep?
 People seem to hate carpet with a passion.
 Probably because carpet and pets don’t mix.
 After all, pets that venture outside track dirt, grass, and everything else back indoors with them.
 Natural oils and pet dander embed into carpet fibers, causing discoloration.
 And accidents happen.
 Even if you’re not potty training a new puppy, cats tend to vomit – usually in the middle of the floor where you’re sure to step on it.

 Pet carpet cleaners help you stay ahead of the mess.
 You keep your indoor environment clean and healthy.
-While most people believe pet allergies come from fur, the culprit is that shed dander.
+While most people believe pet allergies come from fur, the culprit is shed dander.
 If you scrub the dander, you’ll find it easier to breathe.

-Which Type to Choose?
+Which Type of Pet Carpet Cleaner to Choose?

 You have several options when it comes to pet carpet cleaners.
 If you only have a couple of throw rugs around the house, you likely won’t want to invest in carpet shampoo and a bulky rug shampooer.
 Each pet carpet cleaner has its advantages and disadvantages, as you can see below: